Ping Shuai Gong, Body Self-Healing Exercise

 There are many Qi Gong exercises in the world.
 They are all good for people's health.
 Many of them have too many steps and difficult to learn.
 They need to take time to do it right.
 Some of them are easy to learn.
-But we wonder those simple exercises can really help our body that much.
+But we wonder those simple exercises can help our body that much.
 As a result, most people will give up the exercise because of difficulty or faithless.

 Ping Shuai Gong is one of the simple exercises.
 It comes from Master Feng-Shan Li, the founder of Mei-Men Qi-Gong Center, in Taiwan.
-Some cancer patients heal their body simply exercising the Ping Shuai Gong.
+Some cancer patients heal their bodies simply by exercising the Ping Shuai Gong.
 Because of getting more witnesses, Ping Shuai Gong populates very quickly in Taiwan and then have extended to more than 44 countries today.

 We just need to exercise 10 minutes at a time and 3 times a day, if we want to keep healthy.
 For people who want to recover from severe illness, then they need to increase to 30 minutes at a time.
 Ping Shuai Gong is very easy to learn.
 It doesn't need too much time a day.
-It's not difficult for people to persist in exercising the Ping Shuai Gong everyday.
+It's not difficult for people to persist in exercising the Ping Shuai Gong every day.

-Ping Shuai Gong Standing or Sitting Positions
+Ping Shuai Gong Standing Positions

 Other Ping Shuai Gong Video

-Disclaimer: The information or material posted here are provided for informational purposes only.
+Disclaimer: The information or material posted here is provided for informational purposes only.
 Always seek the advice of a physician or other qualified healthcare provider with any questions you may have regarding a medical condition.